HomeAll Buyer GuidesHireVue Alternatives (2026): Structured Interviewing, Fraud Detection, and Audit-Ready Scoring

 This is the most common gap HireVue buyers cite when they switch.
 They want interviews that feel like real conversations, generate defensible evidence, and catch bad actors.

 Tenzo AI is the strongest option here.
-Tenzo runs live, voice-first structured interviews that adapt to candidate responses while staying anchored to a rubric.
+Tenzo AI runs live, voice-first structured interviews that adapt to candidate responses while staying anchored to a rubric.
 Every interview produces a scorecard tied to explicit job criteria — not a black-box score.

 What sets Tenzo AI apart from HireVue: